 The rules above mean that an array literal is always of an array type, unless it is contextually typed by a tuple-like type.
-For example are rewritten to var a = [2, 3, 4]; var b = [0, 1].concat(a, [5, 6]);
+For example are rewritten to

 When the output target is ECMAScript 3 or 5, array literals containing spread elements are rewritten to invocations of the concat method.
 For example, the assignments